-6. QUALITY OF LIFE
+7. QUALITY OF LIFE

-6.1 Community Characteristics
+7.1 Community Characteristics

-The slower-paced lifestyle in a picturesque setting makes the JEDI Region the perfect place to live, work & play!
+The slower-paced lifestyle in a picturesque setting makes the County of Wetaskiwin the perfect place to live, work & play!
 Our residents enjoy a perfect balance of small-town/County living with quick access to urban amenities.
 An affordable housing market boasts a range of options, from townhomes & traditional single-family houses to upscale homes & exquisite rural properties.